Changes for 2022-2023

 The coaches list should be sorted by Club and Team.
 Use a filter to include only coaches on the list.

 The Seeding List is best defined as the Start List without bib numbers or start times.
 There will be one Seeding List published per race.
-It is used by coaches and athletes to confirm the correct race start order without publishing bib and start time information that is likely to change.
-The Seeding List should be published as soon as possible after the bulk of the validation has been finished.
+It is used by coaches and athletes to confirm the correct race start order without publishing bib and start time information that is likely to change as changes are processed.
+The Seeding List should be published as soon as possible after the validation has been finished.
 It should be possible to publish all Seed Lists for an event before the start of the event.

 The Seed List should include the following fields: